YuanyueLi/MSViewer/README.md

-# Spectral Visualization
+# Spectral Visualization - a tool to visualize spectra.

-## A small tools to plot spectra.

 ### Go to [https://yuanyueli.github.io/SpectralVisualization/](https://yuanyueli.github.io/SpectralVisualization/) to use this tool.